-Under the terms of the August 18, 2015 Distribution and Supply Agreement between the Company and Photocure ASA in respect of the Cysview® product (see Note 11), milestone payments averaging \$219,934 (USD 168,055) per year for three consecutive years are potentially required to be made by the Company to Photocure ASA between December 31, 2020 and December 31, 2022 dependent upon the achievement of certain events.
+Under the terms of the August 18, 2015 Distribution and Supply Agreement between the Company and Photocure ASA in respect of the Cysview® product (see Note 12), milestone payments averaging \$213,968(USD 168,055) per year for three consecutive years are potentially required to be made by the Company to Photocure ASA between December 31, 2020 and December 31, 2022 dependent upon the achievement of certain events.
 The Company will record these amounts as the events occur.
+Management believes no such payment was required as of December 31, 2020.

-Women's Health Products License and Supply Agreement
+Women's Health Product License and Supply Agreement

-Under the terms of the November 7, 2016 License and Supply Agreement between the Company and its European partner in respect of the Tibella® women's health pharmaceutical product (see Note 11), the Company will make annual license fee payments to its European partner in each of the first four years of the Agreement equal to 1% of the Company's net sales of the product in Canada.
+Under the terms of the November 7, 2016 License and Supply Agreement between the Company and its European partner in respect of the Tibella[®] women's health pharmaceutical product